Mohiit70/questtext/README.md

-# An AI-powered personalized feed of developer knowledge
+# Your Document Quest, Simplified